Chapter 2:

 CLANG!

-The cloaked figure tried to prepare his scepter, but the motion of his swinging made contact with something metal.
+The cloaked figure tried to prepare his scepter, but the motion of his swinging made contact with something metal behind him.
 It wasn’t the clerk’s sword again.
-Instead, behind the cloaked figure was a strange, floating green cloth that greeted him and the clerk.
+When the cloaked figure turned around, he saw a strange, floating green cloth greeting him.

 The cloaked figure once again raised his scepter, and it began to glow.
 He pointed it right at the floating green cloth that appeared out of nowhere.